|53A.03||APPLICATION FOR LICENSE; FEES.|

 (d) The state shall have no responsibility for the action of the governing body.

-Subd.
-2. Ownership.
 The licensee shall notify the commissioner 30 business days in advance of any change in ownership of the currency exchange.
-The commissioner may revoke the currency exchange license if the new ownership would have resulted in a denial of the initial license under the provisions of chapter 53A.
+The commissioner may revoke the currency exchange license if the new ownership would have resulted in a denial of the initial license under the provisions of this chapter.

-(a) The commissioner may suspend or revoke any license under section 45.027 if the commissioner finds that:
+(a) The commissioner may suspend or revoke any license under section 45.027, including when the commissioner finds that:

 (1) the licensee has failed to pay the annual license fee or to maintain in effect the required bond or to comply with any order, decision, or finding of the commissioner under this chapter;